-Highland shall inform the general public and all parents within its boundaries of responsibility of the availability of special education services for students aged 3 through 21 years and how to access those services, including information regarding early intervention services for children aged birth through 2 years.
+Highland Free School, on an annual basis, creates public awareness of special education opportunities and advises parents of the rights of children with disabilities.
+Through Child Find, HFS shall inform the general public and all parents within the public education agency's boundaries of responsibility of the availability of special education services for students aged 3 through 21 years and how to access those services.
+This includes information regarding early intervention services for children aged birth through 2 years [including confidentiality protections, the availability of special education services, student rights to a free appropriate public education and the special education referral process].